isc-projects/bind9/doc/notes/notes-current.rst

 - ``named`` erroneously performed continuous key rollovers for KASP policies that used algorithm Ed25519 or Ed448 due to a mismatch between created key size and expected key size.
 [GL #2171]

+- Updating contents of an RPZ zone which contained names spelled using varying letter case could cause some processing rules in that RPZ zone to be erroneously ignored.
+[GL #2169]